SharePoint/sp-dev-docs/docs/embedded/tutorials/using-file-preview.md

 }
 ```

-The client side application can then use the browser's `fetch` API to request and inject the url into the `iframe`:
+The client-side application can then use the browser's `fetch` API to request and inject the url into the `iframe`:

 ```javascript
 async function preview(driveId, itemId) {